samhiggie/Run2HTT_Combine_old/README.md

 ### python

-contains modules used by the master fit running script
+contains modules used by the master fit running script.

 - `SplitUncertainty.py`: This module contains a class which will mark up the datacard with groups and then calculate the uncertainty of a measurement split into Unc=Statistics+Systematics+Bin-By-Bin errors.